If you are the target of repeated contact and attention that you don’t want, you may be a target of stalking.

 If you know who is stalking you, the police can issue them with a warning.
 In many cases, this is enough to make the harassment stop.

-Stalkers might leave evidence like voicemail / SMS messages, emails, letters, cards or unwanted gifts.
+Stalkers may leave evidence like voicemail, SMS messages, emails, letters, cards or unwanted gifts.

-You should take photos of any property damage, such as broken windows or graffiti.
-Items like flowers or food should be photographed where you found them.
+You should take photos of any property damage, such as broken windows, signs someone has attempted to enter your property or graffiti.

-It’s a good idea to keep a log book for keeping track of any contact with the stalker.
+It is a good idea to keep a log book for keeping track of:

 You should write down: